 The State of Louisiana has not had a lot of success with EVV.
-Having previously attempted to mandate the use of first, Sandata for EVV in 2013 and secondly First Data for EVV in 2015, the state ended up cancelling both.
+It previously attempted to mandate Sandata for EVV in 2013 and then First Data for EVV in 2015.
+It ended up cancelling both.
 On April 18, 2017, the state announced its third EVV mandate plan.

-The state and providers have wasted an enormous amount of money, time, and energy with nothing to show for it to date.
+The state and providers have wasted an enormous amount of money, time, and energy with nothing to show for it.
 All mandates have involved the state selecting a single vendor.
-The third mandate offers a state system, but leaves the providers to pay all the technology with no freedom of choice!
-The Louisiana approach was very different than that taken in other states, such as Missouri, where providers were allowed to choose the vendor that worked best for the provider, as long as the vendor complied with general regulations for Medicaid electronic documentation.
+The third mandate offers a state system, but leaves the providers to pay for all the technology with no freedom of choice!
+The Louisiana approach was very different than the approach other states took.
+In Missouri, for example, providers could choose any vendor, as long as it complied with general regulations for Medicaid electronic documentation.
 Over 600 providers in Missouri have successfully been using EVV for billing and payroll since 2015.

 On April 18th, the Louisiana Department of Health released a memo outlining the EVV requirements that will take effect on January 1, 2018.
 The plan requires providers to use GPS verification via tablets which are kept in the client’s homes.
-The cost of the tablets and data plans will be incurred by the providers.
+Providers will incur the cost of the tablets and data plans.
 This memo contains misleading information regarding the use of GPS as it pertains to the Cures Act and the perceived monetary neutrality to providers.
-True costs are wildly underestimated and savings exaggerated according to providers.
-As evidenced from the testimony of Louisiana providers in this article, there are many concerns with the selected technology and the cost burdens that will be placed on providers that the state has not adequately addressed.
+According to providers, the memo wildly underestimates true costs and exaggerates savings.
+As evidenced from the testimony of Louisiana providers in this article, the state has not adequately addressed many concerns with the selected technology and the cost burdens they will place on providers.

-In this article Laura Brackin, Ph.D. with Brackin & Associates, along with representatives from Care, Inc., The Arc of Baton Rouge, and Options, Inc. share their thoughts on EVV in Louisiana.
-Many providers in Louisiana have been using EVV systems for years, and hope their experiences and feedback will be helpful to their state and others in making the best decision regarding implementing EVV.
+In this article Dr. Laura Brackin with Brackin & Associates, along with representatives from Care, Inc., The Arc of Baton Rouge, and Options, Inc. share their thoughts on EVV in Louisiana.
+Many providers in Louisiana have been using EVV systems for years; they hope their feedback will be helpful to their state and others considering EVV implementation.

 The Community Provider Association (CPA) represents many providers in Louisiana.
-In 2015 the CPA wrote a letter to the state outlining their questions and concerns regarding the state’s plans for implementing EVV, writing:
+In 2015 the CPA wrote a letter to the state outlining questions and concerns regarding the state’s plans for EVV implementation.
+The letter said:

-Dr. Laura Brackin is the former head of the Louisiana Office for Citizens with Developmental Disabilities and current President of Brackin and Associates, a disability consulting firm.
-Dr. Brackin represents the Community Provider Association and they have been actively involved with Louisiana’s EVV considerations for the past few years.
+Brackin is the former head of the Louisiana Office for Citizens with Developmental Disabilities and current President of Brackin and Associates, a disability consulting firm.
+She represents the Community Provider Association, which has been actively involved with Louisiana’s EVV considerations for the past few years.

 “Our team wanted EVV, and felt it would be helpful to providers because a lot of the processes with the state were time consuming and labor intensive.
 We also knew some providers across the country were billing for things they wouldn’t have been billing for with EVV, either intentionally or unintentionally.
 That money could be better redirected toward services for individuals and increases in reimbursement rates.”